The following are IMPORTANT considerations when buying a lease land cottage

 - cottage prices are much lower and the lease fees are equivalent to municipal taxes in the area

-- Sauble Beach was voted the number one beach in Ontario in May 2002 and declared one of the top ten beaches in Canada in 2004
+- Sauble Beach, with 11 kilometers of sand, was voted the number one beach in Ontario in May 2002 and declared one of the top ten beaches in Canada in 2004

 - Sauble Beach water quality tests high quality on a regular basis